FinLegal/API-Documentation/README.md

 ## Introduction

-[Intro](Intro.md) provides a brief overview of the main Casefunnel resources available via the API.
 Refer to our [walk-through guide for common use cases](UseCasesWalkthrough_V2.md) using the V2 of the API to get started.

-[Concepts and Data](concepts-and-data.md) provides an overview of the Casefunnel data model for Cases with the V2 API.
+[Concepts and data](concepts-and-data-v2.md) provides an overview of the Casefunnel data model for cases with the V2 API.

-## REST documentation
+(Deprecated) For an overview of the Casefunnel data model for cases with the V1 API [follow this guide](concepts-and-data-v1.md).

+## [Rest] API specification

 - [V2 (Current)](https://api.uk.casefunnel.io/docs/index.html?urls.primaryName=CaseFunnel%20Case%20API%20V2)
 - [V1 (Deprecated)](https://api.uk.casefunnel.io/docs/index.html?urls.primaryName=CaseFunnel%20Case%20API%20V1)

-## Outgoing Webhook information
+## Webhooks

 [Documentation](OutgoingWebhooks.md)